Dear readers of ADxS.org, please forgive the disruption.

 • Increased tyrosine hydroxylase mRNA expression

-• Same increase as from one-time immobilization
+• Same increase as through one-time immobilization

 • In brainstem A1, A2, A5 and

-• Increase lower than due to one-time immobilization
+• Increase lower than through one-time immobilization

-• In locus coeruleus
+• In Locus coeruleus

 • Only in locus coeruleus